Serzhul/next_blog/posts/getting-started-with-nextjs2.md

 isFeatured: true
 ---

-# This is a title
+# This is a nextjs2

 This is some regular text with a [link](https://google.com)